Borys Todurov: Civil position

 Borys Todurov believes that Ukrainian cardiac surgeons are indebted to their patients.
-At the national need of 140 thousand cardiac surgeries per year, the Ukrainian facilities perform slightly more than 15%.
-At the need of 200 thousand angiographic procedures and stentings, it is performed about 15%.
+Despite a national need for 200 thousand angiographic procedures and stentings, only 15% are performed.

 Repeatedly Borys Todurov has spoken out against the imperfection of the existing system of managing healthcare.

 In 2011, he entered into a public debate with Health Minister Ilya Yemets (21 December 2010 – 17 May 2011) in the context of healthcare reform.
 As a response, Yemets tried to lower the rank of The Heart Institute from high-level cardiac care facility to an ordinary hospital for the treatment of patients with myocardial infarction or stroke.

 The cardiac surgeon made public statements that the "people" of Kyiv's mayor Chernovetsky asked for a bribe - 30% of the clinic's revenue.
-Todurov one of the few was able to repulse the people from the criminal family of Yanukovych and Bohatyryova, who tried to get as a bribe the 30% share of the national cardiovascular program.
+Todurov was one of the few able to repulse the enforcers from the criminal family of Yanukovych and Bohatyryova, who tried to get as a bribe a sum equal to 30% of the national cardiovascular program.

 Also, Borys Todurov publicly commented on the inactivity of Minister Sandro Kvitashvili on the issue of health care reform.

 Todurov is the active advocate for urgent human organ transplantation reform.
-He publicly criticized the head of the Parliament Health Committee Dr. Olga Bogomolets and Committee deputy Oksana Korchynska.
+He publicly criticised the head of the Parliament Health Committee Dr. Olga Bogomolets and Committee deputy Oksana Korchynska.
 According to him, "Ukrainian legislation prevents organ transplanting and, thereby, saving lives of many people."

 Before voting in the Verkhovna Rada, Todurov recorded a video message to the parliament members on supporting the Law on Transplantation.

 In a video he stated that his organs are settled for transplantation upon his death.

 On 13 November 2016, on the TV show “The Cabinets” on Channel 5 Todurov made a negative response on results of Health Minister Suprun's team.